 An anecdote for your reading pleasure:

-In high school, I had a history teacher whose voice could put a chronic insomniac to sleep.
-Even though he was walking us through the 20th Centuries’ greatest conflicts—the subject of a hundred Oscar-winning films—he showed less enthusiasm than a comatose cat.
+In high school, I had a history teacher whose voice could put a chronic insomniac to sleep, even though he was walking us through the 20th Century’s greatest conflicts—the subject of a hundred Oscar-winning films.
 And because of my boredom and lack of motivation, I barely managed to squeeze out a pass mark of 60%.

 My savior came the following year in the form of a new history teacher, who flounced right into that classroom, lighting it up with his enthusiasm.
 At the beginning of every class, he would pepper us with questions to wake us up and at the end, he would mentally prepare us for the next day’s lesson.
 He also never spoke for more than a few minutes before handing over the floor to his class for questions and insights.
 No question was too daft and no opinion too political.